 - Some readers like to top theirs with fun things for extra flavor like sesame, garlic, parmesan (if you're not on the Paleo diet), and rosemary.

-- One reader added a Tbsp of honey to make them a bit sweeter.
+- One reader added a tablespoon of honey to make them a bit sweeter.
 After all, regular buns have a bit of sweetener in them to help activate the yeast so you may miss that flavor.

 This hamburger bun recipe that is Paleo is surprisingly easy and good.
 I especially love it with Paleo sloppy joes.